ValuedMammal/Hello-github-walkthrough/README.md

   `git commit -m "your title" -m "your description, optional"`

   Remember to include at least one comment using the -m flag for message.
 Note: when making your first commit, git will assign the identity associated with your machine as the author of the commit.
 To make sure this identity matches the owner of the repo you created on github you can check git's global config file with `git config --edit --global` and make any changes to the name and email fields.
+The sign of good commit is the ability for anyone to see what was done at a glance.
+Commits should be self-contained and avoid combining unrelated changes or fixes.
+That way a commit can be reverted if necessary with minimal disruption to the codebase.

-The local hello-world repo has now advanced to the new state.
+  The local hello-world repo has now advanced to the new head.
 To update the remote repo we can push the changes.

   `git push origin main`